pnt1234/CSE881/Fall2026/schedule-Fall2026.md

 ## Tentative Class Schedule
 ---
  Below is a tentative schedule for the class.
+Homework assignments are typically due on Sunday (before midnight) unless stated otherwise.
 Instructor reserves the right to modify it (especially the deadline for homework assignments).
 Please check back regularly.

 | Week |    Dates   |    Topics and Reading Materials                |  Deliverables (tentative deadline)     |